Mahirathood/Note/README.md

    npm run dev
    ```
 5. Open the app in your browser at `http://localhost:3000`.
+6. Live Open the app in your browser at `https://note-fhci.onrender.com/`.

 ## Deploy to Render.com (summary)
 1. Push this repo to GitHub.